It was summer when Yoko Ono made her Painting for the Wind. How innocent it seems today—just a title, a glorious time of

 Olafur Eliasson has had his own artificial waterfalls, and his environment truly is immersive.
 It is also frigid, the better to maintain irregular blocks of ice from Vatnajökul, Iceland's largest glacier.
 One can think of it the other way around, too—as ice to punctuate a frigid environment.
 Chunks are breaking away from the glacier anyway after eight hundred years, thanks to global warming.
 Will there soon be nothing left but ice sculpture, for Icelandic winter parties?
 Your Waste of Time has a chilling double meaning.

 Ansel Adams receives three entire rooms, for the photographer's western landscapes, all from MoMA and a worthy successor to Carleton Watkins.
 For once, the parent museum adds value.
 The fifty prints cover thirty-five years, starting in Yosemite with a Kodak Brownie box camera—and geologic time as well.
-See, there really was earth before earthworks.
+See, there really was earth before earthworks and landfills.
 If an exhibition this self-contained fits a little awkwardly into a larger show, it also leaves one aware of the larger show's intoxicating sprawl.
 For many these days, Adams is just part of Modernism's overconfidence and overstatement, not to mention America's, but he has nothing on "Expo 1" today.

 On the third floor, Adrián Villar Rojas's La Inocencia de los Animales ("The Innocence of Animals") serves as a stage for events.
 A thick gray slab bars entrance to the wing, and the installation was closed for maintenance on my first visit, making the barrier all the more stubborn.
 Inside, one finds still more concrete, in stadium seating without headroom.
 Still, deep cracks are showing, and Rojas speaks of wormholes.
 Beyond the day's panel or performance, more tiers rise like the reversed reality of a dream.
 Rojas also layers and interrupts them with other geometries, but with the passage into another space and time just out of reach.